Art and The Imperial

 The Imperial’s relationship with art is a long standing one.
 Since its inception, over 70 years ago, the Hotel, known as a museum hotel, has been a repository of art and a home to many famous artists.

 The Imperial, proudly displays a priceless collection of the ‘British Art on India.’
-Some prominent artists are Thomas and William Daniells, William Simpson, William Hodges, John Zollony, James Ferguson, J.B.
+Some prominent artists are Thomas and William Daniells, William Simpson, William Hodges, Johann Zoffany, James Ferguson, J.B.
 Fraser, Emily Eden, Charles D’Oyly, among others.

 The Imperial has to its credit the distinction of hosting one of the earliest Art Exhibitions in the year 1936.
 This was graced and inaugurated by H.H. the Maharaja of Patiala.